stefan-bergstein/openshift-tutorials/azure-devops/README.md

 ### Check the deployed application in OpenShift

-Open your OpenShift Developer Console of your Sandbox and navigate to the topology of your stage project.
+Open your OpenShift Developer Console of your Sandbox and navigate to the topology of your dev project.
 Two deployments are running:

 ![](images/ocp-topo.png)